20.1 Introduction to APS Investigation and Assessment

 • Initiates the incident within specified timeframes based on the assigned program/subprogram; and

-• Documents the details of the second incident in the chronology section of the Assessment and Documentation Tool (ADT).
+• Documents the details of the second incident in the chronology section of the ADT.

 Request for an extension